 What can you afford?

-Stamp duty is changing in 2025: How this impacts home movers, especially first-time buyers
+Stamp duty is changing in 2025: how does this impact your move?

 5 min read

-Stamp Duty Land Tax (SDLT) rates are changing from 31st March 2025, which could add thousands to your home move, especially for first-time buyers.
+Stamp Duty Land Tax (SDLT) rates are changing from 1st April 2025, which could add thousands to your home move.
+Use our Stamp Duty Calculator 2025 to find out how much this could cost you.

 • Alistair Singer Digital Channel Director at My Home Move Conveyancing